-With today being the feast day of St Francis of Assisi, I thought it would be a perfect day for me to write about Franciscan spirituality, how it relates to Traditional Catholic Femininity/Womanhood, and how we, as women, can utilise it, whether we are single, married or interested in religious life.
+With today being the feast day of ST. FRANCIS OF ASSISI, I thought it would be a perfect day for me to write about Franciscan spirituality, how it relates to Traditional Catholic Femininity/Womanhood, and how we, as women, can utilise it, whether we are single, married or interested in religious life.

 St Francis of Assisi was more about living the gospel than preaching the gospel.

 Its key emphasis is on the goodness and love of God, and in seeing that goodness and love expressed in all of God’s creation.

-Franciscans see God and His goodness, not just in the rose, but also in the leper, in the dirt, and even in suffering.
+Franciscans see God and His goodness, not just in the rose, but also in the leper, in the dirt, and even in personal suffering.

 They understand that in order for us to truly experience God, we need to go encounter Him in the world, in creation, in its simple state.

-However, they achieve desired change, peace and harmony around them, not through preachy theology, but through interacting with others in very simple ways, through harmonious living with nature and most importantly, through works and being an example.
+However, they achieve desired change, peace and harmony around them, not through preachy theology, but through interacting with others in very simple ways, through harmonious living with nature and most importantly, through works and being an example to others.

-As women, we really do have the power to change the world for the better, for ourselves and for families, because it has been said that women are the heart of the home, the pulse of marriages, & barometer of a society’s success.
+As women, we really do have the power to change the world for the better, for ourselves and for our families, because it has been said that women are the heart of the home, the pulse of marriages, & barometer of a society’s success.

 We are capable of creating this change, through our vocations, whether we are single, married or religious and we CAN do all this without compromising or diluting our inherent femininity and womanhood.

-We can do it, using our feminine nature.
+We can do it, simply by using our feminine nature.

 Pope John Paul II stated that the vocation of women,( single, religious or married) is to establish sanctuaries of love and life amidst the shattering reverberations of the world’s darker inclinations.

 Lord, make me an instrument of Your peace.
-Where there is hatred, let me sow love;

 where there is injury, pardon;